 Fossil fuel flux (rate) and change in reservoir size are more than a decade old.

 Natural CO2 removal by rock weathering is about 1 billion tons (GT or PgC) per year.
-That speeds up with higher temperatures, but not enough to fully offset larger pulses.
-But still, it is a roughly fixed amount, while the size of pulses is variable.
+That speeds up with higher temperatures, but not enough to fully offset larger carbon pulses (e.g. from permafrost and subsea methane hydrates.
+Still, it is a roughly fixed amount, while the size of pulses is variable.

 Map below is from NASA, May 2011 - in metric tonnes of carbon per hectare.
 About 250 hectares per square mile.
 Total Biomass Carbon is apparently for above-ground carbon only.
 Mg = tonnes.